carpentries-incubator/SDC-BIDS-IntroMRI/setup.md

 ## Binder

 The Binder webpage for this lesson can be accessed at [the following link][binder-repo].
-Binder enables learners to run the collection of Python notebooks found in the `code` folder.
+Binder enables you to run the collection of Python notebooks found in the `code` folder.
 All of the software and data used in the lesson are pre-installed in a custom computational environment and no additional software needs to be installed locally.

 > ## Binder Tips
-> If using Binder, please be aware that startup can take anywhere from 30 seconds to 10 minutes, depending on the learner's internet connection and how recent the custom environment was used.
+> If using Binder, please be aware that startup can take anywhere from 30 seconds to 10 minutes, depending on your internet connection and how recent the custom environment was used.
 > Also, files can be uploaded to the Binder environment.
 > However, the state of the environment is not permanent.
-> If the learner is inactive for 10 minutes, the environment will shut down and all data will be lost.
+> If you are inactive for 10 minutes, the environment will shut down and all data will be lost.
-> Learners should save any changed files to their computers in order to preserve them.
+> You should save any changed files to their computers in order to preserve them.
 {: .callout}

 ## Local